m3g/CellListMap.jl/README.md

 ### Mean difference of coordinates

 Computing the mean difference in `x` position between random particles.
-The closure is used to remove the indexes and the distance of the atoms from the parameters of the input function, as they are not needed in this case.
+The closure is used to remove the indexes and the distance of the particles from the parameters of the input function, as they are not needed in this case.

 ```julia
 using CellListMap